Introduction

 Members and supporters include local stakeholders, local residents and businesses from areas served by or near to the railway, as well as potential users of the railway and interested parties.

-The Peak District National Park Authority (PDNPA) have reported that around 90% of the 13.25 million annual visitors to the Park arrive by private car.
-So, it is no surprise that traffic volumes, noise, parking and pollution remain significant issues for the National Park.
-The PDNPA figure doesn’t include all through traffic.
+The Peak District National Park Authority (PDNPA) have reported that around 90% of the 13.25 million annual visitors to the Park arrive by private car, with a representative of the Park stating this as being ‘unsustainable’

 Strategic Context